|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Dive Gizo 1997

-Later, ML 805 operated off the Wewak area.
-During July 1945, the Australian 6th Division believed that the Japanese in the area were ready surrender.
-Both ML 805 and ML 809 were outfitted with broadcasting equipment to play surrender messages.
+During July 1945, the Australian 6th Division believed that the Japanese on the offshore islands off Wewak were ready surrender.
+Both ML805 and ML809 were outfitted with broadcasting equipment to play surrender messages offshore in hopes they might surrender.
+On August 1, 1945 ML805 and ML809 approached Mushu Island broadcasting surrender messages without result.

-On August 17, 1945 (two days after Japan's surrender) two Japanese boats with white flags approached the boat and were taken aboard.
-A meeting was arranged and occurred on the beach of Muschu to arrange the surrender of Navy personal.
+On August 17, 1945 two days after Japan surrendered two Japanese boats with white flags approached ML805 and the Japanese were taken aboard and meeting was arranged on the beach of Muschu to accept the surrender of the Japanese Navy personal on the offshore islands.

-On September 10, 1945 Rear-Admiral Sato boarded ML 805 in the Kairuru Strait.
-He signed the terms of surrender and handed over his sword to Major-General Horace Robertson of the 6th Division, Australian Army.
+On September 10, 1945 Rear-Admiral Sato boarded ML805 in the Kairuru Strait.
+He signed the terms of surrender and handed over his sword to Major-General Horace Robertson commander of the 6th Division, Australian Army.

 Later, sold to private owners.
-Renamed MV Petaj and used as a dive boat in Queensland, and later returned to New Guinea.
+Renamed MV Petaj and used as a dive boat in Queensland.
+Later, chartered as crew accommodations to support seismic exploration operations for Shell Oil in Papua New Guinea (PNG) including operating on the Sepik River.

 Bob Hodgson adds:

-In 1994, the vessel was in service with Indian Pacific Seafood Company as a cargo vessel operating in the Solomon Islands.
-In 1997, the ship was scheduled to be sunk off New Georgia.
+In 1994, the vessel was operated by Indian Pacific Seafood Company and used as a cargo vessel in the Solomon Islands.
+During 1997, this vessel was to be sunk off New Georgia.
+Instead, purchased by Danny Kennedy / Dive Gizo.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|